Identifiable Energy-based Representations: An Application to Estimating Heterogeneous Causal Effects: Method

-\Cref{prop:consistent} shows that the estimate $\hat{\theta}_n$ based on $\mathcal{L}_{n}(\theta) $ can only converge to a set of limits $ \Theta_0$.
-This is mainly due to the partially identifiability discussed in the last section.
-Nevertheless, the representations given by $f_{\theta_0}$ are different by some universal constant for all $\theta_0 \in \Theta_0$.
 Essentially, both MLE and NCE are special cases of M-estimators in statistics \citep{van2000asymptotic}.
-The proposition is proven by showing that $ \mathcal{L}_{\infty,j}(\theta)$ is maximized by $q_{\theta,j}(a \mid V_i)$ with $p_{\theta,j}= p_j$, and the standard conditions for consistent M-estimators hold for the estimate $\hat{\theta}_n $ under a weaker identifiability assumption; see \Cref{sect:consistent} for more details.
+The proposition is proven by showing that $ \mathcal{L}_{\infty,j}(\theta)$ is maximized by $q_{\theta,j}(a \mid V_i)$ with $p_{\theta,j}(x)= p(x)$, and the standard conditions for consistent M-estimators hold for $\hat{\theta}_n $ under a weaker identifiability assumption; see \Cref{sect:consistent} for more details.

-\citet[Section 2]{Ceylan2018ConditionalNE} shows that if every $\tilde{X}_{ia}$ is given by adding some noise to $X_i$, the NCE objective is approximately equal to the score matching (SM) objective \citep{Hyvrinen2005EstimationON}. \citep{swersky2011autoencoders} shows that applying SM to Gaussian EBMs is corresponding to training a particular form of a regularized autoencoder.
-Similarly, \citet{vincent2011connection} finds that denoising score matching (DSM) can be related to the denoising autoencoder (DAE) training criterion in \citep{Vincent2010StackedDA}.
-Roughly speaking, all these methods follow the same principle: assuming the covariates are structural, i.e., live in some $d^*$-dimensional manifold $(d^*<d)$, to distinguish or reconstruct true samples from their noisy proxies, the models need to learn a low-dimensional representation that captures the data structure i.e., the shape of the data manifold.